 Ms. Stoddard was the personal secretary of Mary Hunt.
 Hunt was founding head of the Department of Scientific Temperance Instruction in Schools and Colleges.
 That was an important part of the Woman’s Christian Temperance Union (WCTU).

 Mary Hunt died in 1906.
 Ms. Hunt had made legal arrangements to conceal the income from her “voluntary” temperance work.
-However, doing so clouded ownership of her estate.
+But doing so clouded ownership of her estate.
 This led to the creation of the Scientific Temperance Federation.
 Cora Stoddard headed the new organization until her death in 1936.

 Under Cora Stoddard’s leadership, the Federation was a major promoter of temperance.
 It is probably best known for its “Education on Wheels” project.
 This took temperance education directly to people at their homes and farms.